Plough My Account Sign Out

 Stephanie Saldaña

 Stephanie Saldaña grew up in Texas and received a bachelor’s degree from Middlebury College and a master’s degree from Harvard Divinity School.
 In 2004 she went to Damascus to study Islam on a Fulbright scholarship.
-At the remote Mar Musa monastery in the Syrian desert she found a new relationship with God as well as her future husband, Frédéric, a French novice monk.
-They now live in Jerusalem with their two children.
-Saldaña teaches at the Honors College for Liberal Arts and Sciences, a partnership of Bard College and Al-Quds University.
-She has written three books, What We Remember Will Be Saved: A Story of Refugees and the Things They Carry, The Bread of Angels: A Journey to Love and Faith and A Country Between: Making a Home Where Both Sides of Jerusalem Collide, and is the founder of Mosaic Stories, a project to preserve the threatened cultural heritage of the Middle East through research and storytelling.
+At the remote Mar Musa monastery in the Syrian desert, she found a new relationship with God as well as her future husband, Frédéric, a French novice monk.
+Today, they live in the Holy Land with their three children.
+She continues to be a writer while he is the parish priest of the Syriac Catholic Church in Bethlehem.
+She has written three books: What We Remember Will Be Saved: A Story of Refugees and the Things They Carry, The Bread of Angels: A Journey to Love and Faith and A Country Between: Making a Home Where Both Sides of Jerusalem Collide.
+What We Remember Will Be Saved was awarded the 2024 Excellence in Religion Reporting Award for Nonfiction from the Religion News Association, as well as the 2023 Christopher Award for works that “affirm the highest values of the human spirit.”
+Twitter: @StephCSaldana Read Full Biography

 Recent Articles